Santosh-Gupta/NaturalLanguageRecommendations/README.md

   <img src="NLRLongerNoBanner.gif">
 </p>

+The architecture is one part word2vec, one part Bert as a text encoder.
+I previously explored Bert medical text encodings in a previous project [https://github.com/re-search/DocProduct] and was impressed by the effectiveness at correlating medical questions with answers.
+In this project, we use the abstract of each paper as the input, but instead of using another Bert encoding as a label, we use a vector that was trained using word2vec.
+The Semantic Scholar Corpus [https://api.semanticscholar.org/corpus/] contains 179 million papers, and for each paper, it has the paper IDs of papers that it either cited, or papers that referenced that paper.
+This network of citations

 ### Paper Data
 The papers used for this project were cleaned from Semantic Scholar's Open Corpus.
 Link to the cleaned data used: https://drive.google.com/open?id=1PcdLDJUXoVXorlCTcGlM98GllArk5Z9s